Hofstra University Library

 When appropriate, we will promote the use of high quality, free and legally available streaming video (see Internet Sites for Streaming Video for some vetted sites).
 If a requested title has been made legally, freely available for streaming online by the rights holder we may suggest accessing the freely available material as an alternative, acknowledging that we cannot guarantee long term access.

-When possible and appropriate, the library will purchase DVDs with perpetual public performance rights for non-theatrical screenings.
-The library does not pay for one-time public performance licenses (usually these are for popular films with wide theatrical release).
+The library generally does not purchase DVDs with public performance rights.
+The library does not pay for one-time public performance licenses.
 Campus groups organizing public screenings are responsible for all fees for one-time public performance licenses.

 The Library primarily acquires audiovisual materials in English or foreign films with subtitles.
 Foreign language productions without English subtitles will be acquired on a selective basis, usually in response to a specific curricular request from the faculty.
 The Library does not acquire language learning materials as part of the audiovisual collection.